EnosisSakib/keycloak/README.md

 If you are setting up from scratch, follow these steps.

 > We will be filling only the required fields.
+There are  two .env files to update.
+One is in root project folder and the other one is inside next-app folder.

 ---